AtomicVLA: Unlocking the Potential of Atomic Skill Learning in Robots¶

 Highlights & Insights¶

-- Noise-Schedule-Style Skill Embedding: Borrowing from diffusion model design, discrete skill labels are mapped into a continuous embedding space for routing — an elegant design that experiments confirm to be superior to general token-level routing.
+- Noise-scheduled Skill Embedding: Adopts diffusion model concepts to map discrete skill labels to a continuous embedding space for effective routing.

-- The quality of atomic skill labels depends on the generation capability of InternVideo2.5, which may produce inaccurate annotations for rare or highly specialized manipulations.
+- Skill label quality depends on InternVideo2.5, which may struggle with rare or highly specialized operations.

 Related Work & Insights¶

-- vs. SayCan/Inner Monologue: These approaches separate planning (external LLM) from execution (independent controller), creating a modality gap.
-AtomicVLA unifies both within a single model.
+- vs. SayCan/Inner Monologue: These decouple planning (LLM) from execution (controller).
+AtomicVLA unifies them within a single model to close the modality gap.

 Rating¶